 Higher Tier: Ionic Equations

 This higher tier covers Higher Tier: Ionic Equations within Neutralisation Reactions for GCSE Chemistry.
 Revise Neutralisation Reactions in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 8 of 13 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position